adiabatic/king-kong/README.md

 King Kong is a keyboard layout for [Quikscript][qs] that incorporates some of the design decisions of [Sebeolsik 390 and Final][kokbd] into a keyboard designed for Anglophones.
 It generates code points in the Private Use Area — from U+E650 to U+E67E.

+Want to just look at it?
+Visit <https://adiabatic.github.io/king-kong/>.
+You’re prbably more interested in the MacBook layout at the bottom than you are in the Ergodox EZ layout at the top.
+A couple keys are switched between the two layouts.

 ## Notable features

 - The more common letters (·It, ·No, ·Utter, etc.) are placed in easier-to-type positions.
 Infrequently-used letters like ·J’ai and ·Jay require reaching.